tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 03/22/2022
 Hi, I'm back.
 I will be home for awhile, so that means more coding time for me.
 Today I want to figure out this issue with the close button.

+### 03/22/2022
+Hi.
+I'm reviewing my code to see if I could clean it up and organize it.
+I need to make it more structured and organized.

 ---

 font-family: 'Lexend Deca', sans-serif;